Beneficial Use Determinations (BUDs)

 In order to ensure that waste material that has received a BUD is being utilized consistently in accordance with the BUD provisions, inspections are conducted from time to time to ensure compliance.

-A beneficial use determination for production brine from an oil or gas well source or an LPG storage facility is an example of a case-specific BUD.
+A beneficial use determination for production brine from an oil or gas well source or an LPG storage facility for road treatment, is an example of a case-specific BUD.

 The BUD petition for production brine from an oil or gas well source or an LPG storage facility must include: